Unicorn_3244

 Read more posts in this blog series:

-Candice Wendt is a staff member of McGill University’s Office of Religious and Spiritual Life and a contributing editor at Wayfare.
+Candice Wendt is an American-Canadian writer and interfaith worker.
+She is a staff member at McGill University’s Office of Religious and Spiritual Life and a contributing editor at Wayfare Magazine.
 She holds a master's degree in comparative humanities studies from BYU.
-She is married to the psychology scholar Dennis Wendt and they are raising two strong-willed, artistic, French-speaking teens together in Montreal.
+She is married to the psychology scholar Dennis Wendt and they are raising two French-speaking teens together in Montreal.
+She recently accepted the challenge to try to form and coordinate a choir in what must be one of the most transient and multi-cultural wards in the world.

 1. I feel so similarly to you about writing on the topic of Mormon feminism.
 (I didn’t get a hawk, though.
 I’d like to file my belated request with the universe for my own sign. 😅)